-Leaving a legacy gift or bequest is a wonderful way to make a lasting and positive impact on the lives of people seeking asylum in the community.
+A gift in your will can leave a profound and lasting impact on the lives of people seeking asylum in the community.

 At the heart of the Asylum Seeker Resource Centre (ASRC) are a community of volunteers, staff and supporters who as a movement, have enabled the organisation to become the largest independent human rights organisation for people seeking asylum in Australia.
 We are led and owned by our community and therefore rely on your donations to sustain our work and ensure 3,000 people each year receive the support they need to rebuild their lives.

-Gifts in wills, large or small play a vital role in ensuring the ASRC can continue to protect, support and empower people seeking asylum so they can advance their own futures.
+A gift in your will, large or small, plays a vital role in ensuring the ASRC can continue to protect, support and empower people seeking asylum so they can advance their own futures.
 Importantly, gifts in wills help the Centre build capacity to advocate for people seeking asylum and drive change.
 By including the ASRC in your will, you can create a lasting legacy to uphold human rights for people seeking asylum and a commitment to fostering a more compassionate Australia.

 To speak to ASRC about leaving a gift in your will get in touch using the form at the bottom of this page.